|

 Traditionally kyphi was rolled into

-pills, but I have left it in a loose crumble so that you can make whatever size
+pills, but we have left it in a loose crumble so that you can make whatever size

-pellets you want (I suggest smallish ones, no larger than a blueberry, as this
+pellets you want (we suggest smallish ones, no larger than a blueberry, as this

 incense is volatilized slowly on account of the asphaltum).
 If the material